dermen/resonet/README.md

 export LD_LIBRARY_PATH=/usr/local/cuda-12.1/lib64
 ```

-Check you can see GPUs using ```nvidia-smi```.
+Check you can see the GPU(s) using ```nvidia-smi```.
 Then, activate the conda env:

 ```bash
 conda activate py39
 ```

-Now create a subfolder for building CCTBX and get the bootstrap command:
+Now create a subfolder for building CCTBX and get the CCTBX bootstrap script:

 ```bash
 mkdir ~/xtal